 This also explains why natural anti-inflammatories outperform anti-depressants in clinical trials.
 These natural anti-inflammatories include exercise, sun exposure, omega 3 fatty acids, curcumin, resveratrol and adaptogenic herbs like ashwagandha as an example (13, 14, 15, 16, 17).

 The Microbiome and Depression:

 There has been a tremendous amount of research linking the gut microbiome and neurological health.
 Gut bacteria produce hundreds of neurochemicals that the brain uses to regulate basic physiological processes as well as mental processes such as learning, memory and mood.
 For example, gut bacteria manufacture about 95 percent of the body’s supply of serotonin, which influences both mood and GI activity

-Research has indicated that low levels of healthy lactobacillus and bifidobacterium are linked with increased brain excitability and neurological inflammation (18, 19, 20).
-These microbes help to break down the excititory neurotransmitter glutamate into the inhibitory neurotransmitter GABA.
+Research has indicated that low levels of healthy lactobacillus and Bifidobacterium are linked with increased brain excitability and neurological inflammation (18, 19, 20).
+These microbes help to break down the excitatory neurotransmitter glutamate into the inhibitory neurotransmitter GABA.
 Low levels of GABA production are associated with anxiety, seizures, depression, dementia and Alzheimer’s.

 Blood Sugar and Depression

 The blood brain barrier (BBB) is a tight network of blood vessels that is designed to only allow small nutrients to pass into the brain.
 The BBB is a mechanism the body uses to protect the brain from oxidative stress, infectious microbes, infectious microbes and chronic inflammation.